Victorcorcos/clean-code/README.md

 ## Avoid Negative Conditionals

 - Positive conditionals reduce mental strain and make it easier to reason about the code.
-- Extract complex conditional into a function that conveys the intent of the condition.

-> [!NOTE]
-> "Encapsulate conditionals."
->
-> — Robert C. Martin"

 > [!NOTE]
 > "Whenever possible, conditionals should be expressed as **positives**."